jlming6/code-guides/java/code-guide.md

 * Avoid finalizer because it is unpredictable, often dangerous, and generally unnecessary(Magic).
     * Use try - finally instead.
+    * Finalizer will hide exceptions.
+    * May cause decreased performance.

 ## Function

+* Do one thing, and do it well.

+* No side-effect (magic).
+    * Do NOT do thing that can not be known from the function name.

+* Pay attend to function that will change the state of object.

 * **equals** rule:
     * [Equivalence relation](http://en.wikipedia.org/wiki/Equivalence_relation):